Hey there, adventurer!

 And I fell in love, heavily.
 The landscape is just beyond beautiful – and I'm not exaggerating!
 Rugged shores, rawness, high cliffs, seething sea, roaring wind, rain, sunshine, snow – all in one day ...
 I was just so happy and felt a sense of belonging.
 But...

 I'd not thought about reading a lot about Scotland beforehand.

 I thought: "I'll learn a lot when I'm there!
 Why should I learn about Scotland right now?"

 During my trip, I was lacking one crucial thing – or better, a certain feeling.

-Another flashback: When I travelled to Hawai'i, I thought I knew a lot about the Islands.
+Another flashback: When I traveled to Hawai'i, I thought I knew a lot about the islands.
 I've been a fan ever since I was a little girl and accumulated quite some knowledge (so I thought).

 I used a great NationalGeographic travel guide and the internet to prepare for this upcoming adventure of a lifetime.

 Once again I thought "I will learn it there".

 But the truth is: I had not found out nearly as much as I thought about these places during my trips.

 THE KEY FACTORDuring both my trip to Scotland and to Hawai'i I lacked one crucial factor: knowledge.